e-mail: belen.gomez@cabimer.es

 Main Research lines

-Since 2020, I am professor at the University of Seville and study the causes and consequences of replication fork damage, including in transcription-replication conflicts, as well as the mechanisms of fork stabilization and repair, focusing on the role of histone acetylation.
+Since 2026, she has been an Associate Professor in the Department of Genetics at the University of Seville.
+Her current research at CABIMER focuses on the causes and consequences of DNA damage arising during DNA replication, including R-loops and other transcription-replication conflicts, as well as on the mechanisms of replication fork stabilization and DSB repair, with special emphasis on the role of histone deacetylases.

 ORCID: 0000-0003-1655-8407